Amarlalsingh/FacialKeypointDetection/README.md

 # FacialKeypointDetection
-To detect important key points on the face and to predict distances between each other.
 The objective of this task is to predict keypoint positions on face images.
 This can be used as a building block in several applications, such as:

 tracking faces in images and video